alchitry/alchitry.github.io/content/tutorials/serial-interface.md

 Now that the components we need are in our project, we need to use them.

-We are going make some changes in the top file.
+We are going to make some changes in the top file.

 ```lucid,linenos,linenostart=11
 .clk(clk) {